Curriculum Materials

 GEMS faculty and graduate trainees co-develop curriculum materials with professional K-12 science teachers.
 GEMS education and outreach activities, such as the Translating Science course and GEMS Institute summer workshops, served as engines of initial development, testing, and feedback in the ongoing development of these curricula.

-These materials are published on Google Drive and ready for you to use!
-All of our materials have been tested by teachers in classrooms.
+The following materials are published on Google Drive and ready for classroom use.
+The materials have been developed and tested by elementary school teachers (grades 3–5).

 How does our water get messy?